 Dart is committed to producing the best engine components available.
 All development, machining and assembly are done at Dart’s own facilities in order to maintain the highest standards of quality.
 State of the art CNC machining centers, a computer controlled dynamometer and the proprietary “Speed Flow” technology / wet flow bench are among the assets which contribute to “the Dart advantage”.

 Maskin keeps current with the continuous advances in racing technology through Dart’s engine development program.
 Dart also supports the sport as a Major Contingency Sponsor with several national sanctioning bodies.
 “Our engine program and our daily interaction with leading engine builders and winning racers keeps Dart on the leading edge of technology,” Maskin explains.
 “We apply everything we learn to produce more powerful and more reliable parts for Dart customers.”

-Dart Machinery’s Technology Center in Troy, Mich., houses the company’s administrative offices, the R&D headquarters, and inspection, machining and warehouse operations.
-The immense CNC machining centers that produce Dart heads and blocks from raw castings are located in a separate manufacturing facility in nearby Melvindale.
+Dart Machinery’s Technology Center in Troy, Michigan, houses the company’s administrative offices, the R&D headquarters, and inspection, machining and warehouse operations.
+The immense CNC machining centers that produce Dart heads and blocks from raw castings are located in a separate manufacturing facility in nearby Melvindale, Michigan.